ManojChandran/go-operator/README.md

 kind delete my-cluster
 ```
 ## Access Requirement
-We need privileged, cluster-wide access to a kubernetes cluster to deploy them.
+We need privileged access, cluster-wide access to a kubernetes cluster to deploy them.
 We can check it by:
 ```sh
 % kubectl describe clusterrole cluster-admin
 Name:         cluster-admin